alexspringer/FoolsMate/README.md

 If using VS code, download the ngrok.io plugin (https://marketplace.visualstudio.com/items?itemName=philnash.ngrok-for-vscode)

+To run ngrok on vs code press ctrl + shift + P, and in the prompt type ngrok start.
+Select port 3000.
+Ngrok will now give you a link you can copy to your clipboard.
+On line 9 of app.js you will need to change the value to the one your ngrok gives you.
+So replace copy_paste_ngrok_here with the value it gives you. (leave the quotes), const socket = io("copy_past_ngork_here");

 ## Client Modules Required

 To run the client the following modules must be installed: